 Publications from the current and previous year are listed below; articles are listed chronologically within each year from the most to the least recent.

-Most research articles have a link to the published abstract (a detailed summary) through the US.
-National Library of Medicine.
+Most research articles have a brief description below and a link to the published abstract (a detailed summary) through the U.S. National Library of Medicine.

 For prior years, click on the following links:

 (articles listed from most to least recent)